About Board Members

 Dr. Lacey previously served on the Board of the Foundation Schools as well as a three-year term on the Mid-County Citizens Advisory Board.
 She has received numerous awards and honors during her career that include Frieda K. Lacey Distinguished Scholar scholarship presented annually by the Montgomery County Alliance of Black Educators; the Bernie Scholarship Community Service Award; the Identity Theresa Wright Award of Excellence in Service to Latina Youth; the Middle States Regional Assembly of the College Board William U. Harris Award of Excellence; and the Maryland State Department of Education Excellence for Minority Achievement Award.

-Mr. Bob Levey was appointed to the Board of Trustees in 2015 by Governor Larry Hogan.
-He is serving a term through 2019.
+Mr. Bob Levey was appointed by Governor Larry Hogan to the Board of Trustees in 2015 and reappointed in 2019 to serve a full six-year term.
 Mr. Levey spent more than 36 years on the editorial staff of The Washington Post.
 His daily column about local life, “Bob Levey’s Washington,” appeared for more than 23 years.
 Through the column, Levey raised more money for charity than any journalist in history.

 In addition, Levey worked for nine radio stations and four television stations as a commentator or talk show host.
 Since accepting an early retirement buyout from The Post, Levey has been senior vice president for development at Washington Hospital Center Foundation and a senior fellow in the Montgomery County Government.
 He now runs Bob Levey LLC, a consulting firm that helps non-profits write better so they can raise money better.